-This includes income from Child Sponsorship, The Next Step, Basics, Causes of Poverty, LottoAid, and our Country Programme General Fund and any Gift Aid collected from these amounts.
+This includes income from Child Sponsorship, The Next Step, Basics, and our Country Programme General Fund and any Gift Aid collected from these amounts.

 This is income from the Disasters Emergency Committee.

 This includes income from other NGOs and trusts such as Comic Relief and the Big Lottery Fund, and also from companies.
 These can take the form of donations or grants.

 This includes rental income from subletting parts of our office building.